 The Rugs have been involved in church planting in Chile since 1986.
 They minister the gospel to some of Chile’s “disposable” peoples, including the blind and deaf.
 In order to facilitate a church-planting movement that includes this largely overlooked group of disabled people, the Rugs minister to them, their relatives, and friends through a special project called CEMIPRE.
 They have 4 children: Ana, Elena, Benjamin, and Juanita.

-Miroslav Ribar is a national leader in the church of Serbia, formerly part of Yugoslavia.
+Miroslav Rybar is a national leader in the church of Serbia, formerly part of Yugoslavia.
 He came to faith at age 13.
-Later in life, as an elder in his church in Bački Petrovac, he became committed to theological education at BTS.
+Later in life, as an elder in his church in Backi Petrovac, he beecame committed to theological education at BTS in Novi Sad.
+Now, as he completes his Masters Degree, he senses a call of God to plant a sister school to BTS in his native Slovakia.

 Rincon has a close relationship with the churches in Serbia.
-Pastor Mark Lauterbach travels there multiple times a year to equip future church leaders.
+Pastor Mark Lauterbach has traveled there more than 20 times to equip future church leaders.
 It is a poor and under-resourced church.
 To serve them, we participate in the project of translating sound Christian books into Serbian.
-Those books will be part of the library of every pastor.
+Those book will be part of the library of every pastor.